kent-map/dickens/docs/19c-hoodening.md

 **Place:** mainly around the Thanet, [Deal] and [Canterbury] areas

-The Hooden Horse is an animal-character unique to the folk traditions of East Kent.
-He is key to the East Kent tradition of Hoodening, in which a group of disguised individuals call at their neighbours’ houses to request money in return for musical and comical entertainment.
-The Hooden Horse is nowadays also closely associated with Morris dancing in the county of Kent, and is prominent at local folk festivals in [Rochester], [Broadstairs] and over the county border in Hastings.

 <p align="center">
   <img src="images/jacqueline.jpg" style=" float:left; margin:3px 12px 6px 0px; width:100%; max-width:400px; box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19); border:1px solid #aaa;" ><br/>